Skip to Content

 • 3.00 Credits

-Prerequisite(s): Matriculation to the B-Arch degree program, University Advanced Standing..
-Explores the history of architecture and urbanism from a global perspective, beginning with the first settlements to roughly 1700 AD.
+Prerequisite(s): ARC 3230 with a grade of C- or higher.
+Matriculation to the B-Arch degree program, and University Advanced Standing.
+Explores the history of architecture and urbanism from a global perspective beginning with the first settlements since 1700 AD.
 Analyzes buildings and their surroundings through different methods of interpreting history.
-Presents that architecture is the result of complex interrelationships dealing with aesthetic, cultural, contextual, symbolic, religious, social, economic, political, technological, behavioral, and ecological issues.
+Explores architecture's complex interrelationships dealing with aesthetic, cultural, contextual, symbolic, religious, social, economic, political, technological, behavioral, and ecological issues.
+Lab access fee of $45 for equipment applies.

 • 6.00 Credits